HarmoniaEpic/text2gpt-rust/README.en.md

 - **Linux**: Static musl builds for maximum compatibility
 - **GPU Version**: AppImage format for library management
 - **Cross-platform**: Standard dynamic linking for Windows/macOS

----

-**Note**: This is an active development project.
-For the latest updates, check the `buildable` branch.